iWinston/typeorm-plus/docs/connection.md

 Depend on database type it may also setup a connection pool.
 Connection (or connection pool) setup is made when `connect` method is called.
 Disconnection (or closing all connections in the pool) is made when `close` method is called.
-You must create connection only once in your application bootstrap.
+Generally, you must create connection only once in your application bootstrap, and close it after you completely finished working with database.

 ## Creating a new connection

 There are several ways how connection can be created.
-The most simple and common way is to use main api `createConnection` and `createConnections` methods.
+The most simple and common way is to use `createConnection` and `createConnections` methods.

-`createConnection` creates a single connection:
+* `createConnection` creates a single connection:

 ```typescript
 import {createConnection, Connection} from "typeorm";